casper-network/ceps/text/0095-nft-standard.md

 ### Approval Mechanisms

-- **Per-token Approval**: The `approve` function enables an account to transfer a specific NFT.
+- **Per-token Approval**: The `approve` function enables an account or contract to transfer a specific NFT.
 If needed, revoke_approval clears that approval.
 - **Operator Approvals**: The `approve_for_all` and `revoke_approval_for_all` functions allow a user to delegate transfer rights over their entire collection, with an event emitted to signal the change.